 How do health systems make the most of their valuable - and limited - genetic counselor resources?
-This was focus of the recent "Hot Topic Webinar" hosted by the Association of Cancer Executives (ACE).
+This was the focus of the recent "Hot Topic Webinar" hosted by the Association of Cancer Executives (ACE).

-Presenter Nancy Harris, Vice President of Oncology at Sharp HealthCare - and former president of ACE - shared how the cancer genetics program at Sharp HealthCare implemented several process improvements to increase access to genetic counseling services.
+Presenter Nancy Harris, Vice President of Oncology at Sharp HealthCare - and former president of ACE - shared how the Cancer Genetics Program at Sharp HealthCare implemented several process improvements to increase access to genetic counseling services.
 As a result, the program is now seeing 40 percent more patients, and their success has been profiled by the Advisory Board.

 How did they do it?
 Here are the top 8 takeaways: